What are myopia symptoms?

 In addition to blurry distance vision, signs and symptoms of myopia include squinting, excessive blinking, eye rubbing, headaches, eye strain and an apparent unawareness of distant objects.

-If your child is experiencing myopia symptoms, schedule a complete eye exam with an optometrist or ophthalmologist.
+If your child is experiencing myopia symptoms, schedule a complete eye exam with an eye doctor.
 Children who are nearsighted should have annual eye exams to help maintain excellent vision during the school years.

 Nearsightedness usually doesn’t pose a risk to eye health, but it’s important to get an early diagnosis and treatment to ensure that it does not become a degenerative condition.

 Myopia can be corrected with eyeglasses or contact lenses.
-When the condition stabilizes, refractive surgery can permanently correct nearsightedness.
-Surgical options include LASIK and PRK laser procedures, which have been proven safe and effective.
+When the condition stabilizes, refractive surgery procedures such as LASIK and PRK can permanently correct nearsightedness and eliminate myopia symptoms.